Tchuissi/DATA-690-WANG/Courses-Notes.md

 ---
 # Notes Chapter 2 "Python for data analysis" by Wes Mckinny #
 - For data analysis, it's better to use IPython or Jupyter notebooks
+- one of the major improvement with IPython is the *"tab completion"*